BlueLink's ongoing and recent projects

 Discussions and Actions for Climate and the Environment (DACE)

 Six legal environmental NGOs from Austria, Bulgaria, Estonia, Hungary, Slovenia, and Spain joined forces under the umbrella organisation Justice and Environment (J&E) to raise people's awareness on climate rights and climate change policies (with a focus on adaptation).
-The purpose is to support their access to justice and participation in government decision-making that affects them.
-Eventually, the activities can lay ground for climate rights litigation and connect citizens to lawyers who can protect their rights.
-The project supports the climate goals of the European Green Deal and the EU Strategy on Adaptation to Climate Change.
-To achieve these goals, project partners will conduct public opinion polls and surveys to uncover the public perception of climate change and climate rights; organise national events aimed at environmentally conscious citizens, environmental NGOs and other stakeholders (e.g. local communities affected by environmental problems, journalists) to discuss climate change adaptation questions and climate rights; organise a final closing event to share their findings and knowledge with national stakeholders and the EU Commission.
-The parters will also formulate a standpoint and communicate it to EU decision-makers.
-The project will thus influence EU and national climate change adaptation policies.
-The timeline of the initiative is November 2022-November 2024.
-The project is funded by the European Education and Culture Executive Agency (EACEA) of the European Union.
+The purpose was to support their access to justice and participation in government decision-making that affected them.
+Eventually, the activities could lay the ground for climate rights litigation and connect citizens to lawyers who could protect their rights.
+The project supported the climate goals of the European Green Deal and the EU Strategy on Adaptation to Climate Change.
+To achieve these goals, project partners conducted public opinion polls and surveys to uncover the public perception of climate change and climate rights; organised national events aimed at environmentally conscious citizens, environmental NGOs and other stakeholders (e.g. local communities affected by environmental problems, journalists) to discuss climate change adaptation questions and climate rights; organised a final closing event to share their findings and knowledge with national stakeholders and the EU Commission.
+The partners also formulated a standpoint and communicated it to EU decision-makers.
+The project thus influenced EU and national climate change adaptation policies.
+The timeline of the initiative was from November 2022 to November 2024.
+The project was funded by the European Education and Culture Executive Agency (EACEA) of the European Union.

-The project The Geopolitics of a Post-Growth Europe is organised by the Green European Foundation with the support of Wetenschappelijk Bureau GroenLinks, Fondation de l’Ecologie Politique, Etopia, Transición Verde, BlueLink Foundation, Center for Green Politics, and Green House think tank, and with the financial support of the European Parliament to the Green European Foundation.
-In 2023 project explores tensions between de-growth / post-growth and the present geopolitics dominated by Russia’s war on Ukraine, a country on the way to EU integration.
-It aims to spark a conversation between critics of economic growth and progressive thinkers on foreign and security policy, who now often operate in separate circuits.
-It seeks solutions beyond naïve anti-militarism on one hand, or the convenient belief in green growth on the other.
-Wetenschappelijk Bureau GroenLinks coordinates desk research and releases two podcast interviews.
-BlueLink contributes to the analytical process by holding twin interviews with green-minded politicians and advocates, exploring their perspectives to nexus between de-growth/post-growth and geopolitical pressures to increase security spending.
-We host two academic-practitioner workshops on the project’s matter: a national one for Bulgaria; and a regional one for Central and Eastern Europe and Ukraine.
-BlueLink also hosts a thematic session to gather the perspectives of human rights and environment defenders from the Global South on the project’s subject.
+The project The Geopolitics of a Post-Growth Europe was organised by the Green European Foundation with the support of Wetenschappelijk Bureau GroenLinks, Fondation de l’Ecologie Politique, Etopia, Transición Verde, BlueLink Foundation, Center for Green Politics, and Green House think tank, and with the financial support of the European Parliament to the Green European Foundation.
+In 2023, the project explored tensions between de-growth / post-growth and the geopolitics then dominated by Russia’s war on Ukraine, a country on the way to EU integration.
+It aimed to spark a conversation between critics of economic growth and progressive thinkers on foreign and security policy, who at the time often operated in separate circuits.
+It sought solutions beyond naïve anti-militarism on one hand, or the convenient belief in green growth on the other.
+Wetenschappelijk Bureau GroenLinks coordinated desk research and released two podcast interviews.
+BlueLink contributed to the analytical process by holding twin interviews with green-minded politicians and advocates, exploring their perspectives on the nexus between de-growth/post-growth and geopolitical pressures to increase security spending.
+We hosted two academic-practitioner workshops on the project’s matter: a national one for Bulgaria, and a regional one for Central and Eastern Europe and Ukraine.
+BlueLink also hosted a thematic session to gather the perspectives of human rights and environmental defenders from the Global South on the project’s subject.

 Just transition is possible

-BlueLink, with the support of the Friedrich Ebert Stiftung, continues to research and promote the idea of combining social and green policies in order for Bulgaria to carry out a just energy transition, to fase out coal and switch to more environmentally friendly energy sources, providing quality jobs for former employees of the coal sector.
-In our new project "Just transition is possible", we will consider the case of the Brickel power plant - a shutdown of the coal power plant by the order of the Regional inspection for environment and water.
-The project includes an analytical report, a seminar with interested parties in the municipality of Galabovo, where the power plant is located, and at the national level, as well as journalistic publications about it.
+BlueLink, with the support of the Friedrich Ebert Stiftung, continued to research and promote the idea of combining social and green policies for Bulgaria to carry out a just energy transition, to phase out coal and switch to more environmentally friendly energy sources, providing quality jobs for former employees of the coal sector.
+In the project "Just transition is possible", we considered the case of the Brickel power plant - a shutdown of the coal power plant by order of the Regional inspection for environment and water.
+The project included an analytical report, a seminar with interested parties in the municipality of Galabovo, where the power plant was located, and at the national level, as well as journalistic publications about it.

 Heritage of DiKiro in young hands - civic participation in the restoration of the sgraffito about Vladimir Dimitrov - the Master in Sofia

-Тhe project Heritage of DiKiro in young hands - civic participation in the restoration of the sgraffito about Vladimir Dimitrov - the Master in Sofia is implemented by the BlueLink Foundation in cooperation with the Museum of the New Bulgarian University and with the financial support of the Culture Program of Sofia Municipality.
-It aims to help preserve and restore unknown cultural and artistic heritage in Sofia - sgraffito "The Master and his models" by Dimitar Kirov - DiKiro, while socialising it with the participation of young and active artists, journalists, civic activists and experts.
-Creative program "Talents for humanity and nature" is being implemented within the project.
-It enables young and active artists, designers, applied artists, musicians, architects, urban planners, writers, poets, journalists, musicians and other artists to work on artistic projects involved with issues such as violence, peace, discrimination, inequality, pollution, nature protection and other problems of our time.
+The project Heritage of DiKiro in young hands - civic participation in the restoration of the sgraffito about Vladimir Dimitrov - the Master in Sofia was implemented by the BlueLink Foundation in cooperation with the Museum of the New Bulgarian University and with the financial support of the Culture Program of Sofia Municipality.
+It aimed to help preserve and restore unknown cultural and artistic heritage in Sofia - the sgraffito "The Master and his models" by Dimitar Kirov - DiKiro, while socialising it with the participation of young and active artists, journalists, civic activists, and experts.
+The creative program "Talents for humanity and nature" was implemented within the project.
+It enabled young and active artists, designers, applied artists, musicians, architects, urban planners, writers, poets, journalists, and other artists to work on artistic projects involved with issues such as violence, peace, discrimination, inequality, pollution, nature protection, and other problems of our time.

 Journalism and Science for Climate

-The project “Journalism and Science” aims to challendge the insuffucient and often misleading coverage of climate mitigation topic in media in Romania, Hungary, Bulgaria, and Serbia.
-We believe that improved communication between journalists and scientists working on climate is a key to solve this problem.
-Therefore we plan to build up a community of interested journalists and scientists, provide them with skill-based training and give them the opportunity to work together to produce science-based journalistic articles covering different aspects of climate mitigation.
-We will also promote a cross-border regional cooparation for exchange of knowledge and experience.
+The project “Journalism and Science” aimed to challenge the insufficient and often misleading coverage of the climate mitigation topic in the media in Romania, Hungary, Bulgaria, and Serbia.
+We believed that improved communication between journalists and scientists working on climate was a key to solving this problem.
+Therefore, we planned to build up a community of interested journalists and scientists, provide them with skill-based training, and allow them to work together to produce science-based journalistic articles covering different aspects of climate mitigation.
+We also promoted a cross-border regional cooperation for the exchange of knowledge and experience.
+The project was implemented by the BlueLink Foundation in partnership with Climateka (Bulgaria), Klima101 (Serbia), Masfel Fok (Hungary), InforClima (Romania), and supported by the European Climate Initiative (EUKI).
+The duration of the project was from 15.08.2021 to 31.03.2023.

 Fostering Public Debate on Green Recovery and Resilience Process in Bulgaria

-This project runs from January 4 to December 31, 2021.
-The strategic goal of the project is to contribute to the improvement of the public dialogue with various stakeholders and professional groups that will be directly affected by the implementation of the National Recovery and Resilience Plan (NPRR).
-Activities include research and analysis of alternatives and good practices from 3 other EU Member States related to the green recovery from COVID-19.
-The analysis will identify the 3 most problematic thematic areas of the proposed NPRR and will prepare recommendations and position papers with specific proposals for their alignment with the applicable EU regulations.
-The position papers will be discussed with representatives of political parties, institutions, industry and trade organizations, NGOs and other target groups, which support the "greening" of NPRR.
-They will also contribute towards the development of journalistic articles and publications in social media.
-The project is organised by the Green European Foundation (gef.eu) with the support of Bluelink and with the financial support of the European Parliament to the Green European Foundation.
+The strategic goal of the project was to contribute to the improvement of the public dialogue with various stakeholders and professional groups that were directly affected by the implementation of the National Recovery and Resilience Plan (NPRR).
+Activities included research and analysis of alternatives and good practices from 3 other EU Member States related to the green recovery from COVID-19.
+The analysis identified the 3 most problematic thematic areas of the proposed NPRR and prepared recommendations and position papers with specific proposals for their alignment with the applicable EU regulations.
+The position papers were discussed with representatives of political parties, institutions, industry and trade organizations, NGOs, and other target groups, which supported the "greening" of NPRR.
+They also contributed to the development of journalistic articles and publications on social media.
+The project was organised by the Green European Foundation (gef.eu) with the support of Bluelink and with the financial support of the European Parliament to the Green European Foundation.
+Thе project ran from January 4 to December 31, 2021.

 Towards Transparent Management of Public Funds in Blagoevgrad District